Extra child benefit payment for children with extensive care needs

 You can qualify for an extra payment under the child benefit scheme if you have received child benefit at twice the basic rate for all 4 quarters of a calendar year, for a child who lives with you and needs extensive care.

-For 2023, the conditions relating to income from work for fiscal partners have changed.
+For 2023, the conditions relating to income from work for tax partners have changed.

-If you are married or in a registered partnership, you are each other’s ‘fiscal partner’.
-You can also be fiscal partners if you live together.
+If you are married or in a registered partnership , you are each other’s ‘tax partner’.
+You can also be tax partners if you live together.

-We will assess your situation to determine whether you and your partner are ‘fiscal partners’.
+We will assess your situation to determine whether you and your partner are ‘tax partners’.

-If you had a fiscal partner for the whole year, you may still qualify for the extra payment if:
+If you had a tax partner for the whole year, you may still qualify for the extra payment if:

-• the other fiscal partner had no income from work, or their income from work was no more than €5,547
+• the other tax partner had no income from work, or their income from work was no more than €5,547

 The ‘income from work’ we take into account for the extra child benefit payment is different from the ‘total income’ or the ‘registered income’ used by the Belastingdienst.
-For the extra payment, we look at the following income from work:
+For the extra payment, we can look at the following income from work, for example:

-• taxable wages or benefits from the Netherlands minus travel expenses.
-You can find your taxable wages or benefits on your annual statement under ‘fiscaal loon’ or ‘loon voor de loonheffing’.
-Your travel expenses are deductible from this amount
+• wages or salary or any other income from paid employment which is subject to tax.
+You can find your total taxable income on your annual statement under ‘fiscaal loon’ or ‘loon voor de loonheffing’.

 • taxable income from work as a freelancer, home help, performing artist or professional sportsperson